 Reference Desk - (610) 519-7024 or email@example.com

 Computer Assistance - (610) 519-7234

 Acquisitions Office - (610) 519-7028

 Government Documents - (610) 519-7896

 Fax - (610) 519-7033

-This Research Guide serves to help researchers and practitioners navigate state, federal, and international law relating to human trafficking.
-It is designed to supplement the Library at Villanova University School of Law (VUSL) and is not intended to constitute legal advice.
-This Guide compiles a variety of resources, including primary sources, secondary authority, electronic resources.
-It is organized to list the most helpful resources in a category first, followed by an alphabetical listing of the remaining resources.
-This Guide also includes parallel citations to a source’s location in the VUSL Library, where possible.
+This guide is intended to help researchers and practitioners find primary and secondary sources regarding human trafficking law.
+It is designed to supplement the Library at Villanova University Charles Widger School of Law and is not intended to constitute legal advice.
+This Guide also includes parallel citations to a source’s location within the library, where possible.